joshnealcrisostomo/Zero-To-Hero/README.md

 --------

 ## 2. Typing Game
-⚠️Disclaimer: Only works on Windows due to implementation of the library *"conio.h"*
+⚠️ Disclaimer: Only works on Windows due to implementation of the library *"conio.h"*

 A command-line typing game written in C that enhances a user's typing skills and typing speed.
 This text-based version requires a player to correctly type a random phrase until he runs out of lives.
  - **Key Features:**